Home > Hub article > All Kinds Of Everything Parent Notes

 - Your young person is likely to have been referred to an adult social care tracker (in Richmond and Wandsworth) which tracks young people identified as likely to need adult social care support when they reach 18

-- I would assume all LAs have some way of keeping an eye on potential demand
+- I would assume all Local Authorities have some way of keeping an eye on potential demand

 16+